Eric Bogle: Career

 "As if he Knows" (2001) widens the theme of the wastage of war to describe the sadness of Australian mounted soldiers in Palestine in 1918 as they are obliged to shoot their horses, "who asked so little and gave so much", before embarkation.

 Another notable song on a similar theme, but with a more contemporary setting, is the Troubles-inspired "My Youngest Son Came Home Today", with its tale of a young man killed during fighting in Northern Ireland.
 Notably, the song does not take sides in the conflict; it does not mention whether the title character is a nationalist or loyalist.
 However, the song has been adopted by Nationalists and is now associated with Irish Republicanism.
-When Billy Bragg covered the song, he changed the line "dreams of freedom unfulfilled" (which echoes the language of Nationalists) to "dreams of glory unfulfilled".
+When Billy Bragg covered the song, on his 1990 album The Internationale, he changed the line "dreams of freedom unfulfilled" (which echoes the language of Nationalists) to "dreams of glory unfulfilled".

 Bogle's songs cover a wide range of subjects and themes, including comedic songs ("The Aussie Bar-B-Q"), songs of real life emotion “Daniel Smiling “, The Enigma”, “One Small Star” and “ Now I'm Easy".
 Few would tackle a subject such as cerebral palsy, yet Eric knew the daughter of his friend Ray Smith and wrote “Rosie”, an endearing song where many find that they join in the chorus.
 His song "Safe in the Harbour" is an homage to Stan Rogers.
 "Katie and the Dreamtime Land" is a tribute to American folk singer Kate Wolf, who died from leukaemia in 1986.
 Other well-known songs, with lighter subject matter, include two homages to departed pets, "Little Gomez" and "Nobody's Moggy Now" and an acknowledgment of his folk music fans with "Do You Sing Any Dylan?".

 In 2000 a five-CD collection, Singing The Spirit Home, was released.
 His first and only live performance DVD was released in May 2009.